Davidhzk2/Davidhzk2/README.md

 ### Hi, I´m David Herrera 👋💻

-## About
+### About me
-  - Software Developer
-growth and inprove my  develop skills with web
+i am a software developer , ilike to  learn about technology and programing languajes,growth and inprove my develop skills with web and movile apps

-## Skills
+###  Skills

+i have knowledge about diferents tecnologies as:
+HTML, CSS, JAVASCRIPT, PYHTON, ANDROID

+### Contact
 https://github-readme-stats.vercel.app/api?username=Davidhzk2
- You can find me 📌:
+ **You can find me 📌:**
 - [Linkedin]()
 - [Instagram]()
 - [CodePen](https://codepen.io/davidhzk2)